DSCmatter/twitterbot/README.md

 --> You can only use "Twitterbot.py" as of now

+If you have more access to the api then you can do much more like following someone, retweet, like a post/tweet etc.

 prerequisites:
 Must have installed tweepy
 -->You can do this by simply opening your cmd and type, pip install tweepy